GardenKim2718/2024_automotive_software_7/README.md

 Testing more control functionality

-May be buggy, still in test
+May be buggy, still WIP

 Comments
 --------------